 With respect to invites iii), 4 methods are presented in the CPM text.

 No Method proposes changes to Article 9 or to the Allocation tables in Article 5.
-The Methods differ in the way RES 222 (WRC-07) should be modified, ranging from a no-change of the current procedures (Method A), to some additions to the current procedures (Methods B and D), to the proposal that AMS(R)S should use the band 5091-5150 MHz to cover their requirements (Method C).
+The Methods differ in the way ITU-R Resolution 222 (WRC-07) should be modified, ranging from a no-change of the current procedures (Method A), to some additions to the current procedures (Methods B and D), to the proposal that AMS(R)S should use the band 5091-5150 MHz to cover their requirements (Method C).

 3 Proposals